From the Bridge: by Dorie Cox

 “We have never had to terminate someone because of a check off in a box,” another captain said.

 Dorie Cox is associate editor of The Triton.
-Comments on this story are welcome at email@example.com.
+Comments on this story are welcome below.
 If you make your living working as a yacht captain, e-mail us for an invitation to our monthly Bridge luncheon.